Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data: Proposed Solution

-After deciding on the base algorithm, ensemble learning methods are employed for futher optimization.
-There are two available options as mentioned in the previous Methodology section: \begin{itemize} \item Use \textit{bagging} to generate $m$ train sets and parallelly produce $m$ base learners on the $m$ train sets; \item Use \textit{boosting} to train $m$ base learners sequentially and adjust the train set accordingly every iteration. \end{itemize} Instead of plainly averaging, a logistics regression is used for \textit{stacking} the $m$ base learners, produced by either bagging or boosting.
+For temporal time series prediction, we employed ensemble learning methods with LSTM, GRU, and CNN as base learning algorithms.
+We use: \begin{itemize} \item \textit{bagging} to generate $m$ train sets and parallelly produce $m$ base learners on the $m$ train sets; \item \textit{boosting} to train $m$ base learners sequentially and adjust the train set accordingly every iteration. \end{itemize} The algorithm for boosting is described in Algorithm \ref{alg:boosting}.
+Finally, a logistics regression is used for \textit{stacking} the $m$ base learners, produced by either bagging or boosting.

-The above are ensemble learning ways to optimize the existing base algorithm.
-We have come up with another trick that we call \textit{proportional filtering}, as shown in Figure \ref{fig:ensemble}.
-Proportional filtering works by randomly discarding a subset of those 'easier' time series, based on an assumption that some of the time series are harder to fit and play a more important role in enhancing the model’s generalization ability during the training process.

-The trick is inspired by an intuition that for a railway to normally operate, most of the railway tracks must be non-problematic, or putting it more directly, even.
-The track heights of such even railway segments are considered easier to predict: you can just perform a plain averaging on the heights of preceding points -- as long as this railway segment is flat and even, the target height we want to predict can not be far from that average value.

-The assumption that most of the railway tracks are even are validated in Figure \ref{fig:filtering}.
-We use a sliding window of width 8 to generate railway segments (or time series), each of which can be represented by a $8 \times 10$ matrix.
-We calculated the variance of the heights, represented by a $8 \times 1$ column vector in the matrix, of all railway segments and then visualize the distribution of variances with the histogram below.
-Lower variances stand for even railway segments while higher variances stand for uneven railway segments that are potentially problematic.

-It is more than obvious that the majority of the railway segments are even for a train to run steadily on.
-Only less than 1\% among them have sheer rises or drops in heights.
-Those time series with higher variance are the top priority as they are harder to fit.

-Specifically, we set a $threshold$ and a $proportion$, 0.2 and 50\% for instance.
-Then 50\% of the time series with a variance under the 0.2 are are discarded randomly.
-This is the \textit{proportional filtering}.
-It reduces the size of train set, therefore speed up iterations, and most surprisingly boosts the model's performance as more focus can be directed to those prior time series with higher variances.
-For larger train sets (millions), a $proportion$ between 60\%-80\% usually yields the best results; for smaller train sets (thousands), a $proportion$ between 20\%-40\% is more appropriate.